Bowen’s Reaction Series

 2. The Continuous Series

+On the right side, the continuous series features plagioclase feldspar, which evolves chemically but maintains a consistent crystal structure throughout cooling.
+Early-formed plagioclase is calcium-rich (anorthite), but as cooling progresses, it shifts toward sodium-rich (albite) composition.
 This change is gradual and “continuous”—meaning earlier-formed crystals can partially re-equilibrate with the magma as it cools.
 The end result?
 A spectrum of plagioclase compositions in a single rock, often visible under the microscope as zoning in feldspar crystals.

 3. The Bottom of the Series: The Final Crystallization